 If you would like to file a report with the college, contact Public Safety at 612-659-6910 or stop by R.3100, even if the incident didn't occur recently.
 An officer will interview you to gather your statement.
-If you would like to pursue action through the College's student conduct process your statement will be forwarded to the Office of Student Rights and Responsibilities or you can report the incident directly to Bryce Gloppen, Sr. Student Complaint and Conduct Officer, 612-659-6729 with the Office of Student Rights and Responsibilities located in T.2200.Reports can also be submitted online at the Office of Student Rights and Responsibilities page.
+If you would like to pursue action through the College's student conduct process your statement will be forwarded to the Office of Student Rights and Responsibilities or you can report the incident directly to Becky Nordin, Dean of Students, 612-659-6712 with the Office of Student Rights and Responsibilities located in T.2300.
 All cases of dating violence, domestic violence and stalking must be forwarded to the college's Title IX officer for investigation.